 While maternity user fees have been scrapped at government health institutions, some council clinics still demand cash upfront.
 Mushavi admitted that the user fees — which range from $5 to $50 — are beyond the reach of some of the rural folk.

 “User fees vary from province to province and district to district, but the First Lady Auxillia Mnangagwa, had a campaign advocating for a waiver for pregnant women which has been approved.
 But the exemption only applies at government clinics and hospitals.
-Health institutions under city councils still charge user fees ranging from $5 to $30, but many people in the rural areas without a reliable source of income cannot afford the fees,” she
+Health institutions under city councils still charge user fees ranging from $5 to $30, but many people in the rural areas without a reliable source of income cannot afford the fees,” she said.

 National Aids Council (NAC) Masvingo provincial manager Edgar Muzulu said his organisation will continue to advocate for the scaling up of PMTCT particularly in rural areas.